 Assistance with CV and cover letter writing

 Once you have made the decision to change career, you will need to take a serious look at your CV.
-Many people won’t have done this for a very long time and after dusting away the cobwebs you will probably not recognise the person you once wrote about.
-You acquire skills and experience new problems to solve everyday.
-While you may not perceive things you can do with your hands tied behind your back as skills, an employer will often take a very different view if you think about how your skill relates to their business.
+Many people won’t have done this for a very long time - your information might well be out of date.
+You acquire skills and experience every day.
+While you may not consider the things you can do with your hands tied behind your back as skills, an employer will often take a very different view, especially if you think about how your skill relates to their business.
 Even seemingly unrelated skills can sometimes prove your abilities in areas that your employer is looking for.
-Try to see your life experiences and attributes from an employers point of view and pick something positive from each one that puts you in a good light.
-This will make you feel more positive about the skills you have acquired and help showcase your best bits!
+Try to see your life experiences and attributes from an employer's point of view and pick something positive from each one that puts you in a good light.
+A career coaching session will help guide you through ways of accentuating your skills and expertise to suit the type of jobs you are applying for.

 Interview coaching and making a good impression